 Eligibility requirements for Social Security Disability benefits can be convoluted and confusing.
-One of the most common questions asked is whether an individual can receive Social Security Disability Insurance payments if you're married and your spouse is working.
-If your spouse is working, you may be a able to qualify for Social Security Disability Insurance.
+One of the most common questions asked is whether an individual can receive Social Security Disability Insurance (SSDI) payments if you're married and your spouse is working.
+If your spouse is working, you may be a able to qualify for Social Security Disability Insurance (SSDI).

 An individual applying for Social Security Disability must have worked long enough to pay into the Social Security tax system in order to qualify for disability.
 Under such regulations, nonworking spouses may collect benefits, but only if the working spouse has worked long enough under the Social Security system to qualify for benefits.